ArtuGit/My-Word-Cards/README.md

 # My Word Cards

-## Easy to use, simple word cards like paper ones, but eco-friendly, fast in turnover, and free.
+## Easy to use, simple word cards like paper ones, but limitless, eco-friendly, fast in turnover, and free forever.
 https://my-word-cards.itcross.org

 ## Features: